 Those two jackets look pretty similar, but you can see how different they really are.

 In the first photo, my daughter is wearing a Snozu jacket.
 Without the jacket, the harness had no slack.
 (In fact, before I took the picture my daughter had been in the seat with no jacket.
 I didn’t need to loosen the harness at all to buckle her with the jacket on.)

 The second coat is another story.
 It’s your typical winter coat, and honestly, it didn’t seem that bulky to me…until I took it off and re-buckled.
 Wow!
 There was a lot of slack in that harness!

 Some of the Snozu jackets have a thin layer of fleece inside but still work well in the carseat.
 Just keep in mind that jacket styles can change from year to year.
 You should do the Slack Challenge with each new coat to ensure that it’s not introducing a dangerous amount of slack in your child’s car seat harness.

-Parents rave about the Patagonia Nano Puff and Puff-Ball Jackets
+Parents rave about the Patagonia Nano Puff and Down Sweater Jackets

 We’ve heard lots of positive feedback on the North Face Moondoggy

 Columbia makes a Powder Lite Puffer jacket that is packable down

 L.L.
 Bean has PrimaLoft Packaway jackets that are very squishable